Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Discussion

 \section{Discussion}

 Towards a test of the equivalence principle using large-scale structure, quadratic estimators offer a practical alternative to direct bispectrum methods.
 In terms of the displacement estimator~\eqref{eq:estimatorfourier}, we saw that the EP-violating response is captured through the effective bias $b_{\DD}$ [Eq.~\eqref{eq:effective-bias}] arising when reconstructing the modulating long mode $\delta_L$ [Eq.~\eqref{eq:estimatorgeneral}].
-Our results (see Figure \ref{fig:CSAB_forecast}) demonstrate that the performance of the QE is comparable to the full bispectrum; see Ref.~\cite{Graham:2025fdt} in which the full bispectrum is considered.
+Our results (Figure \ref{fig:CSAB_forecast}) show that the QE achieves constraining power comparable to the full-bispectrum analysis of \cite{Graham:2025fdt}.
 This agreement is expected: the consistency relation tells us that the bulk of the information associated with EP violation originates from squeezed-limit configurations of the bispectrum.
-The QE approach can optimally extract information from these specific configurations to constraint amplitude parameters at an efficient computational cost \cite{Schmittfull_2015}.
+The QE approach can optimally extract information from these configurations and constrain amplitude parameters at relatively low computational cost \citep{Schmittfull_2015}.